hadeeressamanwer/logo_detection/README.md

 # Logo Detection.

 We implemented Logo_detector model using CNN.
+The trained Model will be found in Logo_Detection.ipynb.

 # The Training Model Will Be Found In Training_Model.ipynb.